DavidAppleyard.com

 sty + stye Pigs live in a sty or pigsty (AmE pigpen).

-A stye (AmE sty; BrE alternative spelling 'sty') is an inflamed swelling at the base of an eyelid.
+A stye (AmE sty; BrE alternative spelling also sty) is an inflamed swelling at the base of an eyelid.

-substantial + substantive (1) [LARGE IN SIZE OR VALUE] A substantial amount of work needs to be done on the old house, which is likely to cost us a substantial amount of money.
+(1) [LARGE IN SIZE OR VALUE] A substantial amount of work needs to be done on an old house, which is likely to cost a substantial sumt of money.

 (2) [GENERAL OR ESSENTIAL] That two wrongs don't make a right is a substantial truth.
 On that point we are in substantial agreement.

-(1) [OF SUBSTANCE OR SIGNIFICANCE] The police remained tight-lipped and their press briefing did not reveal anything substantive (i.e. nothing new came to light).
+(1) [OF SUBSTANCE OR SIGNIFICANCE] The police remained tight-lipped, so their press briefing failed to reveal anything substantive (i.e. nothing new came to light).

 (2) [OF PRACTICAL USE OR IMPORTANCE] After completing the on-site inspection, members of the housing committee felt like a substantive meal (i.e. one that was both adequate in size and nourishing).
 They then held a meeting and reached a substantive agreement to give the go ahead for construction of 500 new homes.

-suit + suite (1) A regular suit is a jacket with matching trousers or skirt.
+suit + suite (1) A regular suit is a jacket with matching pants/trousers or skirt.
 Other kinds of suit for specific purposes include space suits and bathing suits.

 (2) If clothes suit you, they look good on you.